tshewangrinzin/tshewangrinzin/README.md

-## Hi there 👋

-- 🔭 I’m currently working on random projects.
-- 🌱 I’m currently learning AI and ML.
-- 😄 Thanks for visiting my profile.
+## Hi there 👋, Thanks for visiting my profile 😁.